mapeditor/tiled/docs/reference/scripting.rst

     Sets the tile size for this tileset.
 If an image has been specified as well, the tileset will be (re)loaded.
 Can't be used on image collection tilesets.

+.. _script-tileset-loadFromImage:

+Tileset.loadFromImage(image : :ref:`script-image` [, source: string]) : void
+    Creates the tiles in this tileset by cutting them out of the given image, using the current tile size, tile spacing and margin parameters.
+These values should be set before calling this function.

+    Optionally sets the source file of the image.
+This may be useful, but be careful since Tiled will try to reload the tileset from that source when the tileset parameters are changed.

+    *Warning: This function has no undo!*

 Tileset.addTile() : :ref:`script-tile`
     Adds a new tile to this tileset and returns it.
 Only works for image collection tilesets.